marianoheller/marianoheller.github.io/src/pages/posts/2018-04-12/index.md

 Fast forward to today, penmanship is not necessarily taught in school anymore while cursive, if taught, is taught in the art department.
 So the question arises, was all the time invested in pursuing a perfect penmanship wasted?
 Empirical research on handwriting indicates that the written word is more eficcient in terms of memory and learning outcome than the typed word, so at least we can say that the written work still has relevance in our modern day.

-People who have invested a lot of time in pursuing their perfect penmanship also wonder if their skills are now obsolete or no longer relevant for the labor market.
+People who have invested a lot of time mastering their penmanship also wonder if their skills are now obsolete or no longer relevant for the labor market.
 Megan claims that the relevant skills for the labor market are the time you invest in yourself, those thousands of hours that you spend pursuing your perfection and not the penmanship itself.

 ## My thoughts

 Megan Regan tries to make the case that there is a connection between the pursuit of perfect penmanship and the human capital.
-Along the talk she also presents several different questions such as if the time invested in pursuing a perfect penmanship was wasted or not, or if the people who have invested said time on perfecting their penmanship offer obsolete skills to the labor market.
+Through the talk she also presents several variations on the issue such as if the time invested in mastering penmanship was wasted or not, or if the people who have invested said time on perfecting their penmanship offer obsolete skills to the labor market.
 However the only scientific proof she brings up is the empirical research done on handwritten letter in regards to learning outcome and memory, which doesn't really adresses the main topic.
 In the end the speaker affirms, without any evidence, that all the time used in pursuit of perfect penmanship was not wasted due to fact that they were spent pursuing perfection, basically asserting her own statement by repeating it in a different intonation.